ryanboswell/ryanboswell/README.md

 ### Hello 👋

-I'm Ryan, a Software Engineer in San Francisco.
-I enjoy dabbling in side projects and occassionally contribute to open source.
+I'm Ryan, an Engineering Manager in San Francisco.
+I am passionate about crafting content systems and building tools to simplify life.
+If a tedious task can be automated, I will happily take the challenge.

 I also sometimes take photos of what's around me, usually involving some combination of ☕️ coffee, 🏖 beaches, ⛰ mountains, or ✈️ traveling.